10 Toronto Brands With Great Social Media Marketing Strategies

 in Social Media

-Social media has revolutionised the marketing industry.
-It has levelled out the playing field and made it easier for brands both small and large reach demographics beyond borders at an accelerated pace for a lower price.
-It’s word-of-mouth with wings.
+It has leveled out the playing field and made it easier for brands reach target demographics at a faster pace for a lower price — it works.

-When you build a brand bigger than life offline and prompt your audience to your social media accounts, you get to work with a cult following like what we see with October’s Very Own.
-You can post just about any promo piece and get a lot of shares.
-Drake launched OVO Clothing back in 2011, making his official announcement on Twitter.
-OVO’s social media account is a visually fetching interactive lookbook filled with a blend of vintage images and contemporary graphics featuring OVO merch, events and milestones.
-OVO is huge in Toronto, collaborating with reputable brands like that of Roots Canada, Toronto Raptors, Canada Goose and Air Jordan.
+When you build a brand bigger than life offline, you get a highly-engaged community like what you see with October’s Very Own.
+You can post just about any promo piece and get shares.
+Drake launched OVO Clothing back in 2014, making his official announcement on Twitter.
+OVO’s social media account is a visually fetching and interactive lookbook filled with a nice blend of vintage imagery and contemporary graphics featuring OVO merch, events, and milestones.
+OVO Toronto has also collaborated with reputable brands like that of Roots Canada, Toronto Raptors, Canada Goose and Air Jordan.

 Peace Collective has emerged as one of Toronto’s most recognised local brands.
 Their Toronto Vs Everybody collection hit the scene at the perfect time; right when the Blue Jays made their first World Series run since 1993, whilst the Raptors were trying to topple King James in their first-ever Eastern Conference Final.
 Founded in 2014 by Yanal Dhailieh, Peace Collection has successfully re-imagined Canadian apparel.
 It has turned away from Canada’s conventional palette and created an alternative identity for the modern Canadian.
 Their social media profiles act as real-time windows into Peace Collective culture, featuring striking images of models wearing Peace Collective threads on local backdrops.
 And to top it off, a percentage of every sale goes to help feed children in need through the Peace Foundation — you really can’t go wrong with that.

-WayHome Music & Arts Festival and their social media marketing staff do an excellent job at staying consistent with their brand voice, differentiating their identity from all the other cookie-cutter music festivals out there.
+WayHome Music & Arts Festival and their social media marketing staff do an excellent job with consistency with their brand voice across all channels, differentiating their identity from all the other cookie-cutter music festivals out there.
 They have successfully captured that ‘feeling’, that voice inside every festival lover’s gut which cries for summer getaways, live music, art and peaceful good times.
-Their endearing pen-paylish updates are floated into our feeds throughout the year reminding us of the true meaning of ‘home’.
+Their endearing pen-paylish updates float into our feeds throughout the year reminding us of the true meaning of ‘home’.
 The WayHome Music & Arts Festival was founded in 2015 and won Major Music Festival of the Year during the 2017 Canadian Music Week Industry Awards.
-Their social media channels are filled with user generated content, special prize giveaways and great one-liners.
+Their social media channels are filled with user-generated content, special prize giveaways, and great one-liners.

 Because who says socks have to be boring?
 And it’s true.
 The Yo Sox social media network have just as much personality as their products.
-You’ll find seductive promos and active engagement with other local influencers who in turn snap photos and share Yo Socks imagery across their social media network, it’s a beautiful thing.
-Just like how founder Trever Cohen decided one day to create a new business out of creative sock wear; successfully spearheading sock-culture into the local mainstream.
+You’ll find seductive promos and engagement with other local influencers who in turn snap photos and share Yo Socks imagery across their social media network, it’s a beautiful thing.
+Just like how founder Trever Cohen successfully made socks great again, pushing creative socks into the local mainstream.
 From loud to quirky designs, there’s no shortage of unique pairs for any outing.

 In 7 months time Toronto-bred t-shirt brand, ShirtPunch nearly grossed $1-million.
-The site was founded by Russ Montague, who took a $10, 000 loan from his parents to start a t-shirt business; reaching viral success for selling one-of-a-kind $10 dollar shirts focused on geek and nerd culture.
+The site was founded by Russ Montague, who took a $10, 000 loan from his parents to start a t-shirt business.
+His business model was brilliant and soon reached viral fame.
+He sold one-of-a-kind $10 dollar shirts focused on geek and nerd culture.
 Customers have a 24-hour window to purchase, which prompts a sense of urgency and exclusivity.
-Their creative business model also helps develop an engaging international community.
-Russ networks with independent artists, who in turn create new designs for his t-shirts.
+Their creative element to their business model also helps develop an engaging international community of artists as well.
+Russ networks with independent artists from all over the world, who in turn create new designs for his t-shirts.
 All ShirtPunch artists are compensated $1 for every t-shirt sold on the site, which also gives artists an incentive to share ShirtPunch material with their network.
-When you visit their social media profile, you’ll notice how Russ pushes out his posts with great copywriting while integrating pop culture — winning!
+When you visit their social media profile, you’ll notice how Russ pushes out his posts with persuasive copywriting while integrating pop culture — winning!

 Want West Queen West on a silver platter?
 Just tune into the Drake Hotel’s social media network.
 Here, you’ll find mouth-watering local flavours, phenomenal musical acts, and must-attend creative events throughout the year.
 Its network aesthetic is the vision of Drake’s owner Jeff Strober who wanted the Drake Hotel to be a place for creatives to work and live.
 Ever since he took control he’s done just that; successfully creating a hotbed of culture, being a magnet for classy cool.